Interstate 70 in Mid-Missouri

 - MO Route 763 (Rangeline Road).

 - Boone County Route Z

-The MoDOT Central District, in coordination with the Federal Highway Administration, are in the process of re-evaluating the Environmental Impact Statement (EIS) of I-70 from just east of Route BB to just east of Route Z in Boone County.
-A National Environmental Policy Act (NEPA) re-evaluation is necessary because the final EIS document was completed over 15 years ago, and the existing conditions, possible solutions, potential impacts, and related mitigation measures may have changed.
+The MoDOT Central District, in coordination with the Federal Highway Administration (FHWA), are in the process of re-evaluating the Environmental Impact Statement (EIS) of I-70 from just east of Route BB to just east of Route Z in Boone County.
+A National Environmental Policy Act (NEPA) re-evaluation is necessary because the final EIS document was completed more than 15 years ago, and the existing conditions, possible solutions, potential impacts, and related mitigation measures may have changed.